wbern/MoreSketchy.js/README.md

 MoreSketchy.js
 ==========

 **This is a fork of Sketchy.js to do some modern js linting (eslint) and replacing the hungarian calculation with a more modern npm package that is better maintained (munkres-js).
 I am leaving the rest as-is in below README.MD by the original author.
 I am also not maintaining the test or demo stuff in this package, because they are intertwined with Raphael Sketchpad which I am not actively using.
-If you want to see how this library is used in my case, look at https://github.com/kits-ab/gakusei**
+If you want to see how this library is used in my case, look at https://github.com/kits-ab/gakusei

+If you want to build this project yourself, you'll need npm, and perform npm install / npm run compile to compile it to dist/ (it's very easy)**

 Shape matching for mere mortals.